 But some people just don’t want to buy their coffee the same way they buy printer ink.
 Coffee is a traditional product that people have been drinking for centuries; being locked into buying from one supply chain because of the kind of machine you own is a business model that many of us rebel against.
 It has also brought Nestlé into conflict with antitrust regulations in some countries.
 Is there a way to enjoy the benefits that a Nespresso has to offer without being locked into using it on the company’s terms only?
 The market is now available with many other options that are 100 % compatible with Nespresso machines and they are now playing quite will in the market.
 Many people have even stopped using their favorite super automatic espresso machines due to simplicity of Nespresso.

-(Before moving on further, we hope you are having a good Nespresso Machine.
-If not, consider reading at our Best Nespresso Machines article)
+(Before moving on further, we hope you have a good Nespresso Machine.
+If not, consider reading our article on Best Rated Nespresso Machines )

 Where to Buy Nespresso Pods?